Last updated: May 13, 2026

 Does Breezy HR include candidate sourcing?

-No. Breezy HR is a pure applicant tracking system - it manages candidates who apply to your posted jobs.
-It doesn’t include a candidate database, AI-powered sourcing, or automated outreach.
-Teams that need proactive sourcing across platforms like LinkedIn require a separate tool.
+No. Breezy HR is a pure applicant tracking system - managing candidates who apply to posted jobs, nothing more.
+No candidate database, AI-powered sourcing, or automated outreach is included.
+Teams that need proactive candidate discovery across platforms like LinkedIn require a separate tool.
 Pin, by comparison, includes AI sourcing across 850M+ profiles in its base plans.

 What’s the cheapest Breezy HR plan for a growing team?

-The Startup plan at $157/mo (annual billing) is the minimum viable tier for any team hiring actively.
-It unlocks unlimited positions, email integration, interview scheduling, and analytics.
+At $157/mo on annual billing, Startup is the minimum viable tier for any team hiring actively.
+Unlimited positions, email integration, interview scheduling, and analytics all unlock at this tier.
 Most growing teams graduate to Growth ($273/mo) quickly once they need scorecards, multiple pipelines, or eSignatures.
 Factor in add-on costs before budgeting.

 The Bottom Line on Breezy HR Pricing

-Breezy HR is a competent mid-market ATS with transparent pricing and a genuine free tier - even if that free plan is too limited for most teams.
-The unlimited-user model on every plan is a real differentiator for organizations with many hiring managers.
-But the aggressive feature gating means most teams end up on the $273-$439/mo tiers once they need the tools that actually make hiring efficient.
+Breezy HR pricing is transparent and the platform delivers solid mid-market ATS functionality - with a genuine free tier, even if that Bootstrap plan is too limited for most teams.
+Unlimited users on every plan is a real differentiator for organizations with many hiring managers.
+Aggressive feature gating means most teams land on the $273-$439/mo tiers once they need the tools that actually make hiring efficient.

 The bigger question isn’t whether Breezy is priced fairly as an ATS.
-It’s whether applicant tracking alone is enough for your hiring goals.
-Breezy doesn’t source candidates, doesn’t automate outreach, and doesn’t use AI to find passive talent.
-If your team spends hours manually searching for candidates on LinkedIn and other platforms, adding Breezy only solves the tracking side - not the sourcing side.
+It’s whether applicant tracking alone covers your hiring goals.
+Breezy doesn’t source candidates, doesn’t automate candidate engagement, and doesn’t use AI to find passive talent.
+Teams that spend hours manually searching for candidates on LinkedIn only solve the tracking side by adding Breezy - not the sourcing side.

-For teams that want sourcing, outreach, and scheduling in one platform at a lower price point than Breezy’s Growth plan, it’s worth looking at tools built for the full recruiting workflow - not just the applicant tracking piece.
+For teams that want sourcing, engagement, and scheduling in one platform at a lower price point than Breezy’s Growth plan, tools built for the full recruiting workflow deliver more value per dollar.
+Among those options, Pin stands out for combining the largest candidate database (850M+ profiles), 5x better response rates, and a 14-day average time-to-fill at $100-$249/mo.